What is the role of testosterone/hormones/androgens in male pattern hair loss?

 How long do you have to take finasteride?

-Daily use of finasteride for three months or more may be necessary before a patient will notice prevention of further hair loss or increased hair growth.
+Daily use of finasteride for three months or more may be necessary before a patient will notice the prevention of further hair loss or increased hair growth.
 There are no controlled clinical data on treatment for longer than 12 months.
 It probably will be necessary to continue treatment indefinitely to maintain the benefits.

 What happens if you stop taking finasteride?